oracle-cne/ocne/doc/manpages/ocne-cluster.md

   `-d, --output-directory` *string*
   The output directory containing cluster dump data which will be analyzed.

-  `--json`
-  Analyze a cluster dump that has Kubernetes artifacts in JSON format.
-  The default is false and it assumes that the resources are in YAML format.

 `  -s, --skip-nodes`
   Skip collecting node resources for the analysis, default is false.
 This is only valid for a live cluster analysis.